Write the Code – Build the Software

 Why Code in Cornwall?

-These are growing companies looking to expend.
+These are all growing companies looking to expend.
 They need a source of talent to come and work for them.
 The staff should be coming from the Cornish population.
-Providing a really decent living standard in an industry that is at the cutting edge of the modern world.
+Providing a really decent living standard from an industry that is at the cutting edge of the modern world.
 Right here between the rugged coastlines and abandoned mines.

 Software Cornwall provides an outreach to schools to encourage children to code and we support the Cornwall Tech Jam too.
 But there are plenty of ways to learn to code from home.
 Below are some of the resources that can be used to start to code.
 Most are free or it is possible to pay for extra pathways.
-So take a look and if you’d like to know more then drop us a line at email@example.com.
+So take a look and if you’d like to know more then drop us a line at [email protected].

 Primary School Age